Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with 'View the upcoming content schedule (queued + pending + recent) (Pro).'
-This specifies the verb and resource clearly.
-It distinguishes from siblings by explicitly stating when not to use and sibling contrast.
+The description clearly states 'View the upcoming content schedule (queued + pending + recent)' with a specific verb and resource.
+It explicitly distinguishes from siblings by stating what it is not for (publish, manage queue) and names the alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.